 Cara: I did a movie with Clint Eastwood and Burt Reynolds, a period piece called City Heat.
 It’s about these two adversarial friends during Prohibition…they were at each other’s throats.
 That movie was a lot of fun, because I also got to write the theme song for the movie, and the legendary jazz singer Bill Henderson ended up singing it.

 DK: For Flashdance, how did you connect with Giorgio Moroder and Keith Forsey to write the theme song?

 Cara: They asked me…it was that simple.
 Obviously, [the producers] wanted an element of Fame which was a huge success.
 You know, both songs from Fame (“Fame” and “Out Here On My Own”) and the screenplay were nominated for Oscars, and we won two Oscars.
 And they wanted a key element of Fame in Flashdance, so they asked me.

 The director, Adrian Lyne, sent for me; I was living in Los Angeles at the time.
 I was engaged, and I had moved out of New York to Los Angeles.
 Adrian showed me the last sequence of the movie, the dance sequence, where there was nothing but music (no lyrics or vocals yet).
 And I said, “Well you know, I’m not in this movie.
 I’ll agree to sing the theme song if I also write it.
 And they agreed to that, and the rest is history.
-I went back to Giorgio’s studio (in Los Angeles) and wrote it with Keith (Forsey) in like four hours, maybe less.
+I went back to Giorgio’s studio (in Los Angeles) and wrote it with him and Keith (Forsey) in like four hours, maybe less.

 DK: Did you mainly write the lyrics for the song “Flashdance…What A Feeling”?